Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework

 \section{Introduction}

-Click-through rate (CTR) prediction~\cite{ma2018entire, yang2021multi, mao2023finalmlp, guo2017deepfm, wang2022enhancing, chang2023twin, fu2025unified} remains a cornerstone of modern recommendation and advertising systems.
-Its evolution has been significantly driven by Multi-Task Learning (MTL)~\cite{caruana1997multitask, li2023removing, wang2023single, zhao2019recommending, bi2022mtrec, li2023adatt, su2024stem, jiang2024automatic}, such as MMoE~\cite{ma2018modeling} and PLE~\cite{tang2020progressive}, which exploit correlations across diverse user behaviors.
+Click-Through Rate (CTR) prediction~\cite{ma2018entire, yang2021multi, mao2023finalmlp, guo2017deepfm, wang2022enhancing, chang2023twin, fu2025unified} remains a cornerstone of modern recommendation and advertising systems.
+Its evolution has been significantly driven by Multi-Task Learning (MTL)~\cite{caruana1997multitask, li2023removing, wang2023single, zhao2019recommending, bi2022mtrec, li2023adatt, su2024stem, jiang2024automatic} architectures, such as MMoE~\cite{ma2018modeling} and PLE~\cite{tang2020progressive}, which exploit correlations across diverse user behaviors to improve overall performance.
 However, modern industrial systems increasingly deploy proactive marketing interventions, such as discount coupons and personalized incentives, to further stimulate user engagement.
 As illustrated in Figure~\ref{fig:coupon_to_ctr}, the presence of coupons significantly shifts the observed click probability for identical user-item pairs compared to the untreated scenario.
-In these cases, the observed click signal is no longer a pure reflection of a user's intrinsic preference.
-As shown in Figure~\ref{fig:heterogeneous_example}, user responses to such interventions are inherently heterogeneous.
-High-propensity users may engage with a specific advertisement based on baseline interest alone, regardless of the incentive level.
-Conversely, price-sensitive individuals typically require substantial discounts.
+In these cases, the observed click signal is a mixture of users’ intrinsic preferences and the uplift induced by these interventions.
+This entanglement is further complicated by the inherent heterogeneity in user responses: high-propensity users may convert based on interest alone, making incentives redundant, while price-sensitive users often require substantial discounts.
 Although stronger incentives generally boost conversion, they also incur higher costs.
 Accurately capturing these heterogeneous treatment effects is therefore essential for moving beyond traditional CTR prediction toward a more nuanced, incentive-aware recommendation paradigm.

 Uplift modeling provides the theoretical foundation for estimating heterogeneous treatment effects.
 Specifically, S-Learner and T-Learner~\cite{kunzel2019metalearners} serve as foundational meta-learning frameworks that utilize standard supervised models to isolate variations across different treatment groups.
 To mitigate selection bias in observational data, CFRNet~\cite{shalit2017estimating} introduces representation balancing to minimize the distribution discrepancy between treated and control populations in a latent space, while FlexTENet~\cite{curth2021inductive} adaptively shares information across potential outcomes to exploit structural similarities through flexible inductive biases.
 To handle continuous or multi-valued treatment intensities, DRNet~\cite{schwab2020learning} partitions the intensity space into discrete intervals for localized estimation, whereas VCNet~\cite{nie2021vcnet} leverages varying coefficient networks to ensure the functional continuity of estimated intensity-response curves.
 Additionally, CEVAE approximates latent factors that confound treatment assignments through variational autoencoders, and more recently, DESCN~\cite{zhong2022descn} employs cross-networks to perform estimation across the entire sample space to alleviate data sparsity.